 - Acting for clients on a lifetime mortgage as part of an inheritance tax strategy.

 - Acting on behalf of a landowner in connection with the grant of an option for a lease for use of the land for battery storage.

 - Acting on behalf of a landowner in connection with the sale of land for use as an electricity sub-station in connection with a wind farm project and grant of options for related easements.

 - Acting for both landlords and tenants in respect of statutory claims for extension leases of flats.

 Ian was educated at Brentwood School Essex, Manchester University and the College of Law London.
 He qualified as a solicitor in 1981 and joined Metson Cross in 1982 becoming a partner in 1990.

 Ian is married with two children.

-Neil Acheson-Gray is a partner and head of the private client department.
+Neil Acheson-Gray is a consultant solicitor and part of the private client department.
 He has specialised in matters including contentious probate for more than three decades.

 Neil has subsequently spent 6 years with a firm in Fetter Lane where he successfully developed the firm’s contentious probate capability, bringing his wealth of experience of private client work to the cut and thrust of claims under the Inheritance (Provision for Family & Dependents) Act 1975 and contested Wills.